Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Datasets and Experiment Setup

-\sssection{Methods:} We test our multi-view fusion models, denoted as ``Late fusion'', ``Na\"ive early fusion'', ``MVMS'' (multi-view multi-scale early fusion), \nabc{and ``MVMSR'' (MVMS with rotation selection)}.
+We test our multi-view fusion models, denoted as ``Late fusion'', ``Na\"ive early fusion'', ``MVMS'' (multi-view multi-scale early fusion), \nabc{and ``MVMSR'' (MVMS with rotation selection)}.
 The late fusion model uses projection normalization.
-MVMS uses learnable scale selection, and a 3-scale image pyramid with zoom factor of 0.5. \add{MVMSR uses 3 rotation selection layers with quantization angle $q = 10^{\circ}$, $45^\circ$ and $45^\circ$ for PETS2009, DukeMTMC and CityStreet, respectively}.
+MVMS uses learnable scale selection, and a 3-scale image pyramid with zoom factor of 0.5. \add{MVMSR uses 3 rotation selection layers with filter number $F=32$ and quantization angle $Q = 10^{\circ}$, $45^\circ$ and $45^\circ$ for PETS2009, DukeMTMC and CityStreet, respectively}.
+Besides, we have also performed the models with different feature extraction backbones.
 These settings will be tested later in the ablation study.

-For comparisons, we test two baseline methods.
-The first baseline is a simple approach to fusing camera-view density maps into a scene-level count, denoted as ``Dmap weighted'', which is an adaptation from \cite{Ryan2014Scene}.
-First FCN-7 is applied to get the density map $D_i$ for each camera-view.
+For comparisons, we test and compare with several comparison methods.
+The first comparison method is an approach to fusing camera-view density maps into a scene-level crowd count, denoted as ``Dmap weighted'', which is an adaptation from \cite{Ryan2014Scene}.
+First single image counting model is applied to get the density map $D_i$ for each camera-view.
 The density maps are then fused into a scene-level count using a weight map $W_i$ for each view,

 where the summations are over the camera-views and the image pixels.
 The weight map $W_i$ is constructed based on how many views can see a particular pixel.
 In other words, $W_i(x_0, y_0) = 1 / t$, where $t$ is the number of views that can see the projected point ${\cal P}(x_0,y_0)$.
 Note that \cite{Ryan2014Scene} used this simple fusion approach with traditional regression-based counting (in their setting, the $D_i$ map is based on the \abc{predicted counts for crowd blobs}).
-Here, we are using recent DNN-based methods and crowd density maps, which outperform traditional regression-based counting, and hence form a stronger baseline method compared to \cite{Ryan2014Scene}.
+We also test on the methods with different single-image counting models.
+Here, we are using recent DNN-based methods (CSR-net) and crowd density maps, which outperform traditional regression-based counting, and hence form a stronger baseline method compared to \cite{Ryan2014Scene}.